English

 Commercial Temperature Range 0℃ to 70℃ (32 to 158°F)

-QSFP 100G CWDM4 Cabling and Connectivity
+QSFP28 100G CWDM4 Cabling and Connectivity

-The QSFP 100G CWDM4 adopts WDM technology to transmit signals with a maximum transmission distance of 2km on a single fiber, greatly saving optical fiber resources.
+The QSFP28 100G CWDM4 adopts WDM technology to transmit signals with a maximum transmission distance of 2km on a single fiber, greatly saving optical fiber resources.
 In most cases, QSFP28 CWDM4 transceivers can be used for 100G to 100G interconnection in enterprise networks and data centers.

 100G-100G Interconnect Cabling Solution with Fiber Adapter Panel